 - You can gain access to a wide range of career opportunities where you will make a difference to the world

 Four National 5s, two at A or B and two at C or D including a social subject and English or English for Speakers of Other Languages (ESOL)

 satisfactory attainment of a prerequisite SCQF Level 5 course or equivalent.

 Applications are encouraged from mature students who do not possess formal qualifications but have the skills to meet the academic demands of the course.

-The course provides students with a National Certificate (SCQF Level 6) with the opportunity to sit
+The course provides students with a National Certificate at SCQF Level 6.

 Main contents include:

 - Full Time

 - Part Time